-My tactical bullish call on the US Dollar Index worked well, and I've already taken half off, and raised the sell-stop on the balance to consecutive daily closes beneath 103.56.
-At this point, I do not expect any further dollar rally to exceed the 107-108 level.
+No change from my US Dollar Index thoughts from last week: We've already taken half of our long from 102 to 100.5 off, and raised the sell-stop on the balance to consecutive daily closes beneath 103.56.
+Higher rates are good for the greenback, but I do not expect any further dollar rally to exceed the 107-108 level.